 - Ability to work under strict deadlines and possess good time management skills.

 Work Well As Part Of A-Team

-You may or may not be your company’s single software quality assurance engineer, but you’ll be collaborating with other engineers, product managers, developers, department heads.
+You may or may not be your company’s single software quality assurance engineer, but you’ll be collaborating with other engineers, product managers, developers, and department heads.
 You’ll need to know their aims and objectives.
 In some circumstances, you’ll need to explain problems, required solutions, and revised timetables to people who have no prior experience with the software.
+The skills required are: